bkrishna-hari/ASR-Stuff/README.md

 5. Publish all the scripts by selecting the runbook in the automation account and click **Edit** &gt; **Publish** and then **Yes** to the verification message.
 After this step, the **Runbooks** tab will appear as follows:

     ![](./media/storsimple-dr-using-asr/image4.png)
-6. In the automation account go to the **Assets** tab, click **Credentials** &gt; **+ Add a credential**, and add your Azure credentials – name the asset AzureCredential.
+6. In the automation account, go to the **Assets** tab &gt; click **Credentials** &gt; **+ Add a credential**, and add your Azure credentials – name the asset AzureCredential.

    Use the Windows PowerShell Credential.
 This should be a credential that contains an Org ID user name and password with access to this Azure subscription and with multi-factor authentication disabled.
 This is required to authenticate on behalf of the user during the failovers and to bring up the file server volumes on the DR site.
-7. In the automation account, select the **Assets** tab and then click **Variables** &gt; **Add a variable** and add the following variables.
+7. In the automation account, select the **Assets** tab &gt; click **Variables** &gt; **Add a variable** and add the following variables.
 You can choose to encrypt these assets.
 These variables are recovery plan–specific.
 If your recovery plan (which you will create in the next step) name is TestPlan, then your variables should be TestPlan-StorSimRegKey, TestPlan-AzureSubscriptionName, and so on.

    * *RecoveryPlanName***-StorSimRegKey**: The registration key for the StorSimple Manager service.
    * *RecoveryPlanName***-AzureSubscriptionName**: The name of the Azure subscription.